 About 1 in 17,000 people are born with a genetic disease called adrenoleukodystrophy (ALD).
-This severe brain disorder is sometimes called Addison’s disease or cerebral sclerosis.
-It mainly affects boys and men.
-There’s no cure yet, but a diagnosis early in life may keep it from getting worse.
+This severe brain disorder mainly affects boys and men.
+There’s no cure yet for it, but a diagnosis early in life may keep it from getting worse.

 What Is It?

 ALD causes severe damage to your nervous system.
 It does this by breaking apart the fatty covering (called myelin) that protects nerves in your brain and spinal cord.
 This makes it harder for nerves to send messages to your brain.

 The adrenal glands, which help control things like your immune system, blood pressure, and other functions, are also harmed by ALD.
 Because of that, your body can’t make enough of the hormones you need to be healthy.

 How Do You Get ALD?

 A mutated gene on the X chromosome (the strand of DNA that decides if you’re born male or female) is the cause of ALD.
 Males have one X chromosome, so only need to inherit one damaged gene from a parent to be affected.
 Females have two X chromosomes so are less likely to have ALD.
 If they do, it’s often less severe.

 ALD can come in several different forms.
 Symptoms will vary with each one, but often become worse over time.

 Cerebral demyelinating ALD: 45% of people with ALD have this type.
 It’s the most severe form of ALD.
 Symptoms often start between ages four and eight and include:

 - Problems with vision, hearing, and motor function